Fellowship-Of-Intentional-Community/Debian-Webserver-Playbook/README.md

 We then install MariaDB and create databases and users for `production` & `staging`.
 MariaDB is then secured using [Digital Ocean's Guide][d-o-mysql].

+Nginx is then installed & configured using [Linode's LEMP Server Guide][linode-lemp].
+Production & Staging sites proxying PHP-FPM are added to Nginx.

 [ansible]: https://www.ansible.com/